rajatgarg79/cloud_search/README.md

 ```

 ### You can sort the result using a rank expression (previously created on your CloudSearch domain)
-[http://docs.aws.amazon.com/cloudsearch/latest/developerguide/tuneranking.html](Rank expressions) allow you to customize how results are ranked.
+[Rank expressions](http://docs.aws.amazon.com/cloudsearch/latest/developerguide/tuneranking.html) allow you to customize how results are ranked.
 You can use them to weight specific fields, or limit results only to those that meet a certain numeric threshold.

 ``` ruby
 searcher = CloudSearch::Searcher.new